OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

 - For Python bindings: none at compile time.
 At runtime, pyarrow is imported by GetArrowStreamAsPyArrow().
-  The GetArrowStreamAsNumPy() method is implemented internaly by the gdal_array module, and thus is only available if Numpy is available at compile time and runtime.
+  The GetArrowStreamAsNumPy() method is implemented internally by the gdal_array module, and thus is only available if Numpy is available at compile time and runtime.